jazwiecki/vr-ar-test-fixtures/README.md

-# CSU CS 567: Using VR Environments as fixtures for AR tests
+# Using VR Environments as fixtures for AR tests

 Automated testing of augmented reality applications using virtual reality fixtures.